upperlinecode/name-badges-list-dictionary-python/README.md

 This could be a daunting task, so Jose has written out a series of increasingly challenging tasks for you and put them in a file called make_badges.py - you can run it by typing `python make_badges.py` in the console, but it won't do anything until YOU write the code.

 The last task is a list of all the names and the corresponding numbers.
-There are about a dozen different ways you could output this information, but the most useful is probably as a dictionary, with the names as a strings paired to the number of mugs you need.
+There are about a dozen different ways you could output this information, but the most useful is probably as a dictionary, with the names as strings paired to the numbers of mugs you need.
 Here's what that might look like:

 ```Python